RIOT-OS/RIOT/doc/memos/rdm-draft-buschsieweke-timer-api.md

 9. "Portable System Time" means that two nodes can exchange time stamps over network and they still refer to the same point in time, assuming the clocks have been synchronized.
-  10. ztimer optionally keep's each clock's time in 64bit (module ztimer_now64)
+10. ztimer optionally keeps each clock's time in 64bit (module ztimer_now64)

 # 2. Requirements